itsdokic/to-do-list/README.md

-# To Do List App (version 2) for Industrial Internship at HulkApps.
+# To Do List App for Industrial Internship at HulkApps.

 ## Project Architecture